jupytercad/JupyterCAD/README.md

 pip install jupytercad
 ```

-Once you have installed the extension, you should be able to open and edit `.fcstd` files in JupyterLab.
+Once you have installed the extension, you should be able to open the CAD viewer in JupyterLab and create 3D shapes!

+Additionally, you can install `jupytercad-freecad` and edit `.FCStd` files in JupyterLab.

 ## Documentation